HL7/davinci-crd/input/pagecontent/hooks.md

   }]
 }
 ```
-A full example of a preemptive prior authorization can be found [here](https://build.fhir.org/ig/HL7/davinci-crd/ClaimResponse-priorauth-example.html).
+A full example of an unsolicited determination can be found [here](https://build.fhir.org/ig/HL7/davinci-crd/ClaimResponse-priorauth-example.html).

 </div>